 The result is that more people and organizations are on the continual content creation bus.
 And they’re picking up speed on their journey.

-No short cuts to get to a repeatable, reliable outcome.
+No short cuts to get a repeatable, reliable outcome.

-To get to that special place of quality content, you’re going to have do things a bit differently than just copy/paste whatever’s trending in your Twitter stream.
-That’s right, like it or not, you better get a process in place to make this never ending requirement a manageable task that delivers consistently good results.
+To get to that special place of quality content, you’re going to have to do things a bit differently than just copy/paste whatever’s trending in your Twitter stream.
+That’s right, like it or not, you better get a process in place to make this never-ending requirement a manageable task that delivers consistently good results.

 Because without a repeatable, reliable process, it’s a virtual guarantee that your content will suck.
 Or worse, you’ll bail and simply stop trying to make anything relevant, valuable or worthy of sharing—with anybody.

 That outcome is the fastest way to invisibility and irrelevance on the internet.
 Not a good choice.

 Where to from here?

 There’s no better place to start than with a Content Brief.
 What’s that?

 A Content Brief is probably the single most important thing that you can do to ensure that what you write, develop and deploy is going to be successful.
 Without it, chaos is likely and wasted resources, frustration and lengthy delays will ensue.
 Almost guaranteed.

 Because if you haven’t spent the time and effort to get the people who want the content to pause, answer some essential questions and most important of all—invest in the successful outcome of that content that you’ll collectively create, how will you ever know that what you’ve done measures up to your defined goals?